navikt/kafka-sandbox/README.md

 between attempts to avoid flodding logs and using up a lot of resources.

 The best practice is to actually handle deserialization errors, like demonstrated earlier.
+Or you will have to write a custom error handler which can deal with `SerializationException`, which the `DefaultErrorHandler` cannot process.

 ### Stopping consumer on fatal errors            <a name="spring-batch-error-8"/>

 Sometimes an error is definitively not recoverable and some form of manual intervention or application restart is required.
 An example may be that the consumer is not authorized to write data to the target data store due to invalid credentials.
-In such cases you can look to `ContainerStoppingBatchErrorHandler` in Spring Kafka, which by default simply shuts down the consumer on any error thrown from the batch processing in the listener.
+In such cases you can look to `CommonContainerStoppingErrorHandler` in Spring Kafka, which by default simply shuts down the consumer on any error thrown from the batch processing in the listener.
 By extending this class, you can test the type of error and delegate to the super class if the error is deemed fatal.

-To see how an *unmodified* `ContainerStoppingBatchErrorHandler` works, you can do the following:
+To see how an *unmodified* `CommonContainerStoppingErrorHandler` works, you can do the following:

 1. Ensure a poison pill message is present on topic: